YRG999/babel_lib/README.md

 # BABEL_LIB

 Named after the [Library of Babel](https://libraryofbabel.info/) website.
-It started as an experiment in randomness but now hosts a bunch of experimental programs.
+This started as an experiment in randomness but now hosts a bunch of experimental programs.
 I got help from [chatGPT](https://chat.openai.com/), [Claude AI](https://claude.ai/), and [Bard](https://bard.google.com/) to write some of them.

 - [Setup](#setup)
 - [New](#new)